-The mistakes many startups make (and that Enterprise companies could learn from) when hiring their first head of marketing in going for a brand-focused corporate marketer from an “established” brand instead of a revenue-focused demand marketer, according to Jason Lemkin, a co-founder of EchoSign (acquired by Adobe) and lead at SaaStr.
+The mistakes many startups make (and that enterprise companies could learn from) when hiring their first head of marketing is going for a brand-focused corporate marketer from an “established” brand instead of a revenue-focused demand marketer, according to Jason Lemkin, a co-founder of EchoSign (acquired by Adobe) and lead at SaaStr.
 Lemkin says:

 “I know so many SaaS start-ups that go to hire a head of marketing.
 And they hire someone with a seemingly strong resume, from a strong tech leader.
 And they hire someone who is really Corporate Marketing.
 That hire fails.
 And leaves you with nothing to remember him/her but some nice blue pens with your logo on them.”

 This transcends SaaS or tech companies though, as the more interesting quote was this one about how larger companies view demand:

 “In the Fortune 500, sometimes Demand Gen folks are second-class citizens … They may not be as into the squishy parts of marketing.
 Demand Gen folks are all about the numbers.
 Spend $Y, create Z leads, that should be worth 5 x $Y in revenue.
 So sometimes, their blue pens are not as pretty … Demand Gen folks can hack Corporate Marketing.
 Corporate Marketing cannot hack Demand Gen. Ever.”

 Large companies need leads too … any salesperson can tell you that.
 But if you are working in sales, how do you know if that charismatic CMO with the amazing pedigree really and truly understands Demand Generation?

 How does the head of sales know when they need to worry about marketing?
 Here are twelve signs to look for: